kenzanlabs/capstan/gcp/DNSTLSOauth2.md

 **Why?** Because we are all adults and we know that Token authentication, proper domain names, and TLS endpoints are the right things todo.

 In this document:
-- $FQDN is used to represent the domainname like `example.com`
+- $DOMAIN is used to represent the domainname like `example.com`
 - $IP is used to represent a IP address

 ## TL;DR